pip-services/pip-services-docs/content/en/python/recipes/logging/_index.md

 ### Logging

-#### The logger interface
+#### The ILogger interface

-The logger interface is defined in the Log package of the Components module.
+The [ILogger](../../components/log/ilogger/) interface is defined in the Log package of the Components module.
 This interface contains methods that are common for most logger implementations.

 ```python